cepro/simt-flux/bess_controller/README.md

 ## Testing

-To run unit tests from the `src` directory:
+To run unit tests from the `bess_controller/src` directory:
 - `go test ./...`

 ## Compilation

-The following instructions assume you are in the `src` directory.
+The following instructions assume you are in the `bess_controller/src` directory.
 And you may need to specify environment variables, depending on your configuration file.

 To run the program on your computer: